k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_transactions.md

 * The first commit updates the table.
 The commit is initiated either by:
   * Short transaction - the user runs the commit command.
-  * Large transaction - the commit is initiated internally for each bulk size, populated in Cassandra.
+  * Large transaction - the commit is initiated internally for each bulk size that is defined in the System DB.

 The REF_SYNC_WAIT and REF_STATUS commands support transactions on Reference tables.